5 Foods You Didn’t Know Are Bad for Your Teeth

 The foods and beverages that we consume regularly contribute significantly to both the health and appearance of our teeth.

 It’s no secret that soft drinks, lollies and ice cream are bad for our teeth.
-But below we’ll be sharing with you 5 foods that are bad for your teeth that might surprise you.
+But below, your dentist Canley Heights will be sharing with you 5 foods that are bad for your teeth that might surprise you.

 #1.
 Diet/sugar-free Soft Drinks